LethalShadowFlame/platform-simple/README.md

 Please do not contribute.
 When a stable amount of progress is made, instructions to contribute will be added.

 Play here: (link not avaible yet)

+### Known bugs
+ - Camera not functional (broke when collision was added)
+ - Collision does not work on top down mode